Gas Bottle Refilling – LPG Gas Bottle Refill – How to Fill Gas Bottle

 LPG cylinders are designed to be full while allowing 20% of the space, called “ullage”, for the natural expansion of the LPG.

-Properly filled gas cylinders, with the required 20% ullage, should never have a problem.
+Proper gas bottle refills, with the required 20% ullage, should never have a problem.

 An overfilled cylinder may vent gas when hot, through the pressure relief valve that is built into the main valve.